Date: March 19, 2020.

 Except for the Nouveau and the Juliénas Vielles Vignes, I waited until 2017 to buy our selection of 2015 wines and topped up again in 2015 as some are bombs - not the most typical but will shut up Gamay doubters guaranteed.
 Check Bessone's!

 2016.
 Early spring, and devastating hail in parts of the vineyard in May hitting Chiroubles and Fleurie.
 A challenging year needing a lot of work but the good stuff is very good, with the floral side of Gamay often coming out in force.
 Good, if you pick well, so best to know the producer.
 Check out our 2016 selection

 2017.
 Late start and some frost and hail which again hit Chiroubles and Fleurie most.
 A fantastic end of summer and autumn helped rescue the vintage which meant the grapes that had survived the spring were in perfect condition.
 Wines so far show good balance and lovely tannins but everything still tasted super young in December 2018 so time needed to tell.
-We'll probably get more in spring 2019.
+We got a few more in 2019.
 Make up your own mind about 2017?

 2018.
 Not an auspicious start but then a dry warm summer with enough wind, drought, no illnesses lead to the most generous perfect typical year in memory.
 Perfect grapes and lots of them!
 The Nouveau was well developed and concentrated - best ever - with lovely tannins, which bodes well for the rest of the vintage, though some felt a bit heavy when tasting them in June 2019.
 We've stocked up on 10 very promising ones and we'll probably stock up some more on our next visit once we can re taste how they age.
 Could be a bit like 2015.
 Get your pick pick of vintage 2018?